symfony/symfony-docs/bundles/configuration.rst

 .. note::

-    The root key of your bundle configuration (``acme_social`` in the previous example) is automatically determined from your bundle name (it's the `snake case`_ of the bundle name without the ``Bundle`` suffix ).
+    The root key of your bundle configuration (``acme_social`` in the previous example) is automatically determined from your bundle name (it is the `snake case`_ of the bundle name without the ``Bundle`` suffix ).

 .. seealso::